 Comoros Economic Citizenship Paperwork

 The paperwork to apply for Comorian citizenship is eleven pages long.
 Because the Comoros is a poor country without many resources, the paperwork doesn’t look that official.
-The first page is a basic one that says “Citizenship Application” and then requests name, date and place of birth, parent’s names, height, weight, what you do for a living, etc. They do ask for a birth certificate number so you will need a birth certificate like we talked about earlier.
-Then, if you’re married, it asks for your spouse’s name, wedding date and place of marriage.
-After that you provide your phone number and sign it.
+The first page is a basic one that says “Citizenship Application” and then requests name, date, and place of birth, parent’s names, height, weight, what you do for a living, etc. They do ask for a birth certificate number so you will need a birth certificate as we talked about earlier.
+Then, if you’re married, it asks for your spouse’s name, wedding date, and place of marriage.
+After that, you provide your phone number and sign it.

 The fourth page requests the details of the family.
 Once again you will be asked the names of your parents, but this time they also ask where they’re living, their address and when and where they were born.
 Then, it’s any siblings you have, including half, step and adopted siblings.
 My sisters are all three adopted so I wrote that in there.

 Pages five and six are two long pages for you to list all of your children and what grade they’re in.
 I have no children so this didn’t apply to me, but the two full pages have me wondering if most applicants have somewhere around seventeen children!

 Page eight has you list all addresses where you’ve lived for the past ten years.
 I’ve always thought that’s a silly question, but it’s a pretty standard one.
 The ninth page asks “Where did you go to school?”
 I don’t remember all of the schools I went to over the years so I just listed my high school diploma.
 Then I listed my one year in college before I dropped out (link to /about/Andrew Henderson).

 At the bottom of that page there is a place to list all the jobs that you’ve had for the last ten years, including companies that you have run.
 That takes up two pages.

 At the bottom of the next page there is a “Declaration and Application for Citizenship” that includes various questions.
 For instance, they want to know: